protopopov1122/LuaCppB/MANUAL.md

     "setName", &Person::setName,
-    "build", &Person::build,        // You can bind static methods "id", &Person::ID,              // Class fields are bound in read-only mode "new", &LuaCppConstructor<Person, const std::string &> // And even constructors );
+    "build", &Person::build,        // You can bind static methods "id", &Person::ID,              // Class fields are bound in read-only mode "seed", 1234,                   // Bound constants will be an instance fields "new", &LuaCppConstructor<Person, const std::string &> // And even constructors );
 ```